Can foundation models actively gather information in interactive environments to test hypotheses?: Technical Appendices and Supplementary Material

 \subsubsection{Results}

 In the exploration efficiency metric, we see the same trends in the results for the 3D embodied environment as for the text environment, with Gemini's exploration efficiency significantly outperforming the random baseline and approaching the optimal baseline (Figure \ref{fig:hw_raw_results}a).
-The absolute performance matches that seen in the text experiments, within the margin of error: a mean of 2 steps for Gemini and the optimal baseline, and 4 steps for the random baseline.
 These results suggest that the additional complexity of an imperfect vision system and partially observed environment state are not significant limitations in generalizing directed exploration capabilities to embodied 3D environments.
-In the accuracy metric (Figure \ref{fig:hw_raw_results}c), the picture is more nuanced.
+In the accuracy metric (Figure~\ref{fig:hw_raw_results}c), the picture is more nuanced.
 For relevant property accuracy, the difference between performance with the Gemini agent and the random agent was not statistically significant ($p>0.05$, paired sample t-test).

 This result is interesting because VLM vision is also necessary for the exploration phase, where there was no discrepancy in performance.
 A likely reason for this is that the iterative nature of the exploration task makes it robust to occasional errors.
 Because the model must re-list all objects placed at each step, chance errors made during one step do not propagate to later steps.